Consensus Clients

 SSD and RAM use is after initial sync, when keeping up with head.

 Please pay attention to the Version and Date.
 These are snapshots in time of client behavior.
-Initial state size increases over time, and execution clients are always working on improving their storage engines.
+Initial database size increases over time, and execution clients are always working on improving their storage engines.

 DB Size is shown with values for different types of nodes: Full, and different levels of expiry: Post-Merge history only; Post-Cancun history only; rolling expiry; aggressive expiry. "tbd" means I haven't gathered the data. "n/a" means the client does not support this expiry mode, yet.